What to Include in Your RFP Cover Letter

 More often than not, the person to whom you addressed the actual bid response is also the person reading said bid response.
 And, usually, that contact person has a role in the evaluation of the response itself, helping choose the winning entity.
 As you would with any letter, you should address the letter to that individual, not an entire organization or “whomever this may concern.”

-5. Conclude the RFP Cover Letter With a Forward-Looking Call-to-Action
+Conclude the RFP Cover Letter With a Call-to-Action

 Express your willingness to discuss any aspect of your proposal in greater detail with the reviewer at any time.
-You may also offer to provide additional references or point them in the direction of collateral that will help them in their decision-making.
-For example, some organizations have informative websites that the issuing party may not know where to find given a mail-submitted RFP.
-Do you have an impressive website, notable reference or a highly publicized project?
+You may also offer additional references or point them in the direction of collateral that will help in their decision-making.
+For example, some organizations have websites that the issuing party may not know about.
+Do you have an impressive website, a notable reference or a highly publicized project?
 If so, mentioning it off the bat in your cover letter gives you a leg-up on the competition.
 It also makes your response more memorable.

 If you follow the tips above, your cover letter for your bid proposal will provide an effective introduction that’s specific, concise and intriguing.
-The remainder of your bid will expound on the key points raised in the cover letter in more detail, but the objective of the cover letter is simply to prove your organization’s response is well worth a closer look.
+The remainder of your bid will expound on the key points raised in the cover letter.
+But the objective of the cover letter is simply to prove your organization’s response is well worth a closer look.
 From there, your team will be in a great position to close the deal!

 INTERESTED IN WORKING TOGETHER?